 How do you easily remove liquid from grated potato?
 If you are like me you have spent many hours squeezing out liquid manually with your hands over and in a colander.
 Well my friends no more.
 Use a salad spinner!
 Layer grated potato evenly over the basket of the spinner, then spin, spin, and spin some more.
 Saves the hands and wrists with better results than endlessly squeezing.

-- 600g/2 cups potato, grated and squeezed of as much liquid as possible
+- 600 grams (2 cups) potato grated and squeezed of as much liquid as possible

 - ½ teaspoon sea salt